 Choosing a standard can seem daunting, but if you have an idea of the capabilities you require, you can start to make some informed decisions.
 For instance, you might want an open standard, with topic-based authoring and strong reuse capabilities.
 That significantly narrows your options.

-2. Start with the System
+2. Decide on the System

 3. Talk to a Solutions Expert